 Voice Artist – Audio Producer and Sound Designer – Educator – Studio Designer – Consultant

 After graduating from Dartmouth High, David was the first student to enroll in the NSCC’s Radio TV Broadcasting program in the late 70’s.
 Starting in Windsor as a News Reporter & Announcer, Dave has worked in almost every department in Radio.
 After leaving Nova Scotia to become Sports Director of the OK Radio Group in Alberta, Arnie Patterson would later bring David back home to Dartmouth’s 680 CFDR as their youngest full-time on-air personality.
-Later in the 80’s he accepted an “offer he couldn’t refuse” and moved to the Annapolis Valley to later become Program Manager of both the AVR Network & Magic 97 under maverick independent owner, the ‘late’ Neil McMullen.
-In 1995, a year before Neil retired and sold the company, Dave left AVR Ltd. and began teaching at the Nova Scotia Community College assisting in the College’s upgrading of the Radio TV Arts curriculum and it’s Media-Centre expansion.
+Later in the 80’s he accepted an “offer he couldn’t refuse” and moved to the Annapolis Valley to eventually become Program Manager of both the AVR Network & Magic 97 under maverick independent owner, the ‘late’ Neil McMullen.
+In 1995, a year before Neil retired and sold the company, Dave left AVR Ltd. and began teaching at the Nova Scotia Community College Kingstec Campus assisting in the College’s upgrading of the Radio TV Arts curriculum and it’s Media-Centre expansion.

 In May 2007, the NSCC’s RTA program re-located from Kentville to the new ‘high-tech-green’ Ivany Campus in Dartmouth.
 David designed and managed the 9 Radio training studios described by others as “one of the best post-secondary Radio and Television Training Centres in Canada”.
 His NSCC faculty colleagues have included veteran CTV & CBC Journalist Yvonne Colbert, TV Producer & Video Wiz Stephen Melanson, former C100 Creative Writer & Jack 92-9 On-Air Personality Nicolle Bellefontaine and the newest addition to the NSCC RTJ faculty, global journalist and former CBC TV Anchor Erin Moore.